mvevans89/SMALLERdash/lab-notebook-dashboard.md

 # SMALLERdash lab notebook
 ## MV Evans

+## 2023-03-01

+Working on making a nicer landing page.
+This will have little alert buttons + a map.
+I finished the buttons and cleaned up the rest of the app, but still need to make the map itself.
+It would be cool if when you clikced there was a little popup that showed the time series of something for that fokontany too. but that can come later.

+**TO DO:**

+- map on landing page
+- download button for table data

 ## 2023-02-21

 Got the community level thing up and running and refactored the plotly plot into a seperate function to hopefully make things easier to update all at once.